Study nature at its deepest level

 Students engage in a diverse curriculum to prepare for a variety of careers and graduate studies.

-The Physics Department works with the Math Department to oversee Centenary's 3/2 Engineering program, an innovative program that offers students the opportunity to obtain a Bachelor of Arts degree from Centenary in conjunction with a Bachelor of Science from one of our ABET accredited partnered institution.
+Physics majors pursue various career paths.
+Some apply their skills to data science, while others work in science education.
+Many go on to graduate coursework in either physics or engineering.
+The Physics Department works with the Math Department to oversee Centenary's 3/2 Engineering program, an innovative program that lets students obtain a Bachelor of Arts degree from Centenary in conjunction with a Bachelor of Science from one of our ABET-accredited partner institutions.

 3/2 Engineering Program